developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### SIM Card Slot
 Used to configure SIM card slot that is used by the WWAN adapter.

+**NOTES**:
-A given device might or might not support a WWAN adapter.
+* A given device might or might not support a WWAN adapter.
 An attempt to configure the WWAN adapter on a device that does not have one results in an error.
-A given device might have a limited number of SIM card slots.
+* A given device might have a limited number of SIM card slots.
 An attempt to configure the WWAN adapter to use an unsupported SIM card slot results in an error.
-A given device might support a given SIM car slot, but that SIM car slot might not contain a SIM card.
+* A given device might support a given SIM card slot, but that SIM card slot might not contain a SIM card.
 An attempt to configure the WWAN adapter to use a supported but unpopulated SIM card slot results in an error.

 * ***Slot 1***- the WWAN adapter attempts to use the SIM card slot designated as Slot 1.